LeaderNess · IFS Inner Work

 Defensive Blocker • Relational Control

-Core wound: safety found in being needed, not in being truly seen
+What drives it: safety found in being needed, not in being truly seen

 “If I make myself indispensable, people won’t leave.
 I’m terrified of the moment they don’t need me.”